Ehyiah/ApiDocBundle/README.md

 # Usage
 - In your .env file, update the site_url variable to use it in your Swagger UI interface.

-- In the src/Swagger, just add the yaml files that you want to be parsed and displayed on the Swagger UI interface. the directory can be modified in the .env file with the source_path variable.
+- In the src/Swagger, add the YAML files that you want to be parsed and displayed on the Swagger UI interface. the directory can be modified in the .env file with the source_path variable.

-- the default route is ehyiah/api/doc exemple : localhost/ehyiah/api/doc, you can modify this route in the config/routes/ehyiah_api_doc.yaml file.
+- the default route is ehyiah/api/doc example: localhost/ehyiah/api/doc, you can modify this route in the config/routes/ehyiah_api_doc.yaml file.

 ## Recommended directory structure
 If you want to use generation commands (see below) but do not want to use Auto-generated components names, you will have to check and update all ``$ref`` used in the generated yaml/yml files by the commands.

-**exemple**: You got a DTO class called ``MyDto``, a schema named ``MyDto`` will be created and used everywhere a reference to this class is created.
+**Exemple**: You got a DTO class called ``MyDto``, a schema named ``MyDto`` will be created and used everywhere a reference to this class is created.
-So if you want to call your component ``MyAwesomeDto`` instad of default name, you will have to update the reference (``$ref``) in every file.
+So if you want to call your component ``MyAwesomeDto`` instead of default name, you will have to update the reference (``$ref``) in every file.

 ```{SOURCE_PATH}``` => is the env variable used as source directory for your api doc default is ```src/Swagger```